This page gives some information about how the temple is doing financially. It currently shows the financial position as of the end of July 2017.

 Thank you to all those who are so generously supporting the temple, through your standing orders, donations in the alms bowl, food donations and other donations in kind, in addition to the support of your practice.

-In addition to looking at the Net Core Income, it is also important to look at the Net Total Income, which includes all income and expenditure.
+In addition to looking at the Net Core Income, it is also important to look at the Net Total Income to the General Fund, which includes all income and expenditure (except the Building Fund).
 Any surplus on this is the amount which would be available to put towards mortgage repayments, for example (in addition to our current rent payments of £625 per month).
 The following graph shows the overall net income for each month since April 2015 (tapclick to enlarge):

 Again, the "trend lines" show the running average over the previous 6 and 12 months, and help show the overall movement within the large month-to-month fluctuations.

-The graph shows that over the last six months there has been an overall net income of nearly £300 per month, which means that we would currently be able to make mortgage repayments of about £925 per month, if other costs remained the same.
+The graph shows that over the last six months there has been an average overall net income of just over £300 per month, which means that we would currently have about £925 per month towards mortgage repayments, if other costs remained the same.

 NB These figures include the value of food or other items donated as "Gifts in Kind".

-Another way of looking at the temple's financial position is to look at its net financial resources, which are termed its Net Worth.
-Net Worth is equal to the temple's assets (the value of everything that it owns) minus its liabilities (what it owes to others).
-At the moment the temple has no significant liabilities, and its assets mainly consist of funds in our bank account.
+Another way of looking at the temple's financial position is to look at the General Fund's Net Assets.
+Net Assets are equal to the general fund's assets (the value of everything that it owns) minus its liabilities (what it owes to others).
+As of the end of July, the temple had no significant liabilities, and its assets mainly consisted of funds in our bank account.

 The value of these resources is shown in the following graph (tapclick to enlarge).
 Each bar represents the position at the end of a month.
 When there is an overall net income in a month the bar goes up, compared with the previous month, and when we have a deficit it goes down.